What happens after our death?

 3. CONCLUSION

-As to our interpretations of Biblical verses relating to being ‘saved‘, it is clearly up to us, as individuals, to accept the view that seems the most reasonable and in keeping with scripture’s ‘big picture’.
+As to our interpretations of Biblical verses relating to being ‘saved‘, it is clearly up to us as individuals to accept the view that seems the most reasonable and in keeping with scripture’s ‘big picture’.
 Of course the issue doesn’t worry those of us Christians who already have faith in Jesus as our Lord and saviour too much.